home-assistant/home-assistant.io/source/_components/recollect_waste.markdown

  - /components/sensor.recollect_waste/
 ---

-The `Recollect Waste` platform allows you to track the next scheduled waste pickup and what type of waste from [Recollect](https://recollect.net/private-waste-haulers/).
+The `recollect_waste` integration allows you to track the next scheduled waste pickup and what type of waste from [Recollect](https://recollect.net/private-waste-haulers/).
 To use this sensor your city's waste company must be Recollect and you will need to find your place_id and service_id.

 1. In Chrome open developer tools and go to the network tab.
 2. Go to your city's Recollect collection calendar.